Texas governor to deploy 1,000 National Guard troops to border

 The White House and lawmakers have called the influx a humanitarian crisis, and the Obama administration has requested an additional $3.7 billion from Congress to address the situation.

-Republicans, who say Obama’s immigration policies have encouraged the flood of children, have so far balked at approving the money.
+In June, about 2,000 children were crossing the border on a weekly basis, one official told reporters on a conference call last week.
+By the second week in July, those numbers had dropped below 1,000 and were continuing in that direction, he said.

+The officials have tied the drop to factors including U.S. information campaigns about the dangers of the journey for the children and clear policy statements that coming to the United States would not give the migrants a pathway to citizenship.
+Obama has come under fire from Republicans who say his immigration policies have encouraged the children to make the journey to the United States.
+They have so far balked at approving the money Obama has requested from Congress.

-Reporting by Jon Herskovitz; Additional reporting by Roberta Rampton in Washington; Editing by Susan Heavey, Doina Chiacu and Peter Cooney
+Reporting by Jon Herskovitz; Additional reporting by Roberta Rampton and Jeff Mason in Washington and Daniel Wallis in Denver; Editing by Susan Heavey, Doina Chiacu and Peter Cooney